mlabs-haskell/plutus-specification-language/families/Typed.md

 data c1 :+ c2
 ~~~

+Is this transaction family open or closed?
+A most likely design would have the
+oracles open to other exchanges and other kinds of dApps, so at least the
+`Trade` redeemer would be accessible to anyone.
+However there is no value in any
+`Value` locked by an oracle, so this opening is not much of a vulnerability
+itself.
+We just need to ensure that every oracle verifies that its
+`priceInLovelace` cannot be changed by any transaction using this redeemer.

+The `CentralExchange` script on the other hand would likely be parameterized
+by a whitelist of accepted oracles.
+Unfortunately the same method can't be
+applied in the opposite direction: if we tried to *also* supply the
+`CentralExchange` script address as a parameter to every oracle there'd be a
+cyclic dependency.
+We can't close the type family this way.

+One workaround is to rely on an NFT whose sole token is carried by our
+`CentralExchange`.
+The NFT identity can be supplied as a parameter to every
+oracle as well as the exchange, so there's no cyclic dependency.
+With this
+addition we can close our dApp so it looks as follows:

 From the inside perspective of a single on-chain script, there's a transaction
 to validate and a redeemer.
 A minting policy script also gets to know its